Hitting statistics for $\phi$-mixing dynamical systems: Recurrence rate for an polynomially -mixing system

 for each $\alpha \in(0,\infty)$ and $s\in\R^+$.

 Now we can proceed with the proof of this case.
-We use the idea used to prove~\cite[Theorem 1]{HYang20}.
+We use the idea used to prove~\cite[Theorem A]{HYang20}.
+Note that the notation $\mathcal{O}$ in the expression $f=\mathcal{O}(g)$ means that there exists constant $b>0$ such that the inequality $\left|f\right|\le b g$ holds.

-In \eqref{rel}, we set $(s_n)_n$ such that this sequence satisfies the conditions of Lemmas \ref{Lemm2HY} and \ref{lemma2} since we need them in the proof.
+In \eqref{rel}, we set $(s_n)_n$ such that this sequence satisfies the conditions of Lemmas \ref{Lemm2HY} since we need this lemma in the proof.
 Indeed, the left side of $L_{\alpha,s} (z)$ can be obtained by finding a suitable substitution for $k$ in \eqref{rel}.